 - community service organisations

 Centres operate statewide but do not replace existing structures or responsibilities.
 Centres will ensure that children and young people in out-of-home care have access to all they are entitled to, including:

 Disability Support Services - Schools have a responsibility to consult with students and/or families and carers to identify, remove and overcome any barriers to participation.
 For more information about supporing students in out of home care with disabilities see program for students with disabilities

-- Enrolment, suspension and expulsion - Schools should follow policy in regards to Expulsions however should seek advice from the LOOKOUT Centre in relation to enrolment, suspension or expulsion of students in out-of-home care.
+- Enrolment, suspension and expulsion - Schools should follow policy in regards to expulsions however should seek advice from the LOOKOUT Centre in relation to enrolment, suspension or expulsion of students in out-of-home care.
 LOOKOUT principals will advocate for students in out-of-home care on matters of suspension and expulsion use existing structures.